chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_manage_settings.rst

    * - ``session_timeout``
      - The amount of time (in minutes) to wait before timing out.
 When not set, a browser session will not have a timed expiration and will expire when the browser session ends, quits, or when the computer restarts.
    * - ``sign_in_page_message``
-     - A message to display on the sign in page.
+     - A message to display on the sign-in page.
 If present, the message will show up in a box on the sign in page.
 Any valid HTML is allowed here.
 Default value: ``nil``.
    * - ``support_email_address``
      - The email address used to send feedback.
 Default value: ``support@chef.io``.
    * - ``support_site_url``